RykerSwensen/TSPERN/README.md

 # Overview
+This site was made for the Vivacity Tech Software Developer Application Exercise.

 The goal for this project is to develop a site dedicated to mini itx gaming pc's.
 The community is growing every day, however the only active community for mini itx gaming pc's is inside of Reddit.

 I am personally not a reddit user, and don't like to engage in social media as much as possible.
 When I want to look at mini itx gaming pc's, I just want to see others creativity and work.
 I don't want to see adds, negative news, or the often negative reddit community.